 Note: Take the Tech Tour!
 An essential orientation to UNT technology resources is available on the web through the Technology Tour, https://it.unt.edu/techtour.

 Other IT Support Offices: In addition to the services directly supported by UIT, computer services also are available from the University Libraries, Classroom Support Services, Student Computer Labs, and many college, school and departmental computer-support centers.
 Wireless networking, such as the UNT secure network, is available in all major campus classroom and public buildings, such as the University Union and UNT Libraries and outdoor locations in the core of the campus.
-Online courses are offered with support from the Center for Learning Enhancement, Assessment and Redesign, CLEAR, https://clear.unt.edu, using computing systems supported by the UNT System's Information Technology Shared Services, ITSS, https://itss.untsystem.edu.
+Online courses are offered with support from the Center for Learning Experimentation, Application and Research, CLEAR, https://clear.unt.edu, using computing systems supported by the UNT System's Information Technology Shared Services, ITSS, https://itss.untsystem.edu.

 STUDENT COMPUTER LABS

 Fourteen general access computer labs, https://computerlabs.unt.edu, housing approximately 1,000 computers, are available for use by all students with a current UNT ID.
 Laser printers are provided in all labs.

 Adaptive Lab: For students who benefit from adaptive technologies, the UIT Adaptive Computer Lab, https://it.unt.edu/adaptivelab, is available in Sage Hall, Room 330.

 Laptops may be checked out for short-term use in various labs and in the Willis Library.
 Approximately 30 additional special-purpose labs serve students in academic disciplines or living in the university residence halls.
 Also, all residence-hall rooms have network connections, allowing students to have high-speed computer access to the internet and the campus network.